 Do you want some cladding ideas?
 If you’re looking for a way to update and refresh your home’s exterior, external wall cladding can be an excellent way of completely changing the visual appeal of your home.
 It can give your home a facelift while also adding an additional layer of insulation and adding curb appeal to your property.
 Not only this, cladding is an excellent option for reducing the maintenance needed over the years to keep your home looking smart.

 Cladding has grown in popularity over the years and many more people are looking to it as a means of rejuvenating their home’s existing facade.
 Here’s a list of ways you can use cladding material to give your home a new lease of life.
 Take a look at the cladding options that are available, as well as some ways in which you can use them to stunning effect.

-Let’s get started with some Cladding ideas
+Let’s get started with some Exterior Wall Cladding ideas

 When cladding your home with timber, you have the option to change the color and effect of your cladding as part of your annual maintenance.
-For those who change their mind easily, this is a great way of brightening up your home without having to commit for the long haul.
+For those who change their mind easily, this is a great way of brightening up your home without having to commit to the long haul.

 Vertical cladding is a contemporary, stylish way of cladding your home that will really make a statement.
 Rather than laying your cladding materials horizontally across your home’s exterior walls, as traditional cladding would dictate, rotate them 90° and work from top to bottom.
 This will give your home a sophisticated feel and a design-led edge.

 Cladding is the perfect way to breathe new life into your home’s exterior.
-Not only will you make your home look smart, saleable (if that’s what you’re aiming for), and sophisticated, you’ll also be adding a range of benefits to your home including better insulation and weatherproofing, which is an added bonus that we all can appreciate.
+Not only will you make your home look smart, saleable (if that’s what you’re aiming for), and sophisticated, but you’ll also be adding a range of benefits to your home including better insulation and weatherproofing, which is an added bonus that we all can appreciate.

 Shop any of these stores and I receive a small commission at no cost to you.